elchs/LetoDBf/Readme.txt

   <nSecs> param is only available in server file open mode: No_save_WA = 1.
   With given optional <nSecs> [ can be decimal: 1.5 ] it will wait for success if not immediate succesfull.
-  These locks are internal known for your connection, as if done locally.
+  These locks are server internal known for this connection, but not viewable for the client application.
   If you append a record in your UDF, which is locked after a successful append, you have to only register it for your connection, done by third param set to TRUE ( .T. ) == append lock.
+  These locks are removed, when client application closes this WA.

       leto_RecUnLock( [ nRecord ] )                            ==> lWasLocked
   leto_RecUnlock function unlocks a locked record with <nRecord> number.